Megaprog/async-hessian/README.md

 # Asynchronous Hessian

-The approach to calling [Hessian](http://hessian.caucho.com/) service implementation asynchronously from servlet 3.0 spec.
+The approach to calling [Hessian](http://hessian.caucho.com/) service implementation asynchronously by servlet 3.0 spec.

 ## How to get it?